Create a Murmurations Schema

 Add fields

-Add your fields to the properties section of the schema.
-The linked_schemas field is the only obligatory field for a profile, so all schemas must include this field and specify it as required.
+field is the only obligatory field for a profile, so all schemas must include this field and specify it as required.

-Use $refs to point to any existing fields in the library you want to use, or define the new fields you need directly in the schema.
+s to point to any existing fields in the library you want to use, or define the new fields you need directly in the schema.
 Reusing existing fields from the library whenever possible makes it easier for nodes using your schema to be compatible with other schemas without needing to re-enter the same data twice.
-When reusing fields, it is important to use the name it was given (longitude) and not rename it (long) in your schema otherwise interoperability of that field with other schemas will be broken.
+When reusing fields, it is important to use the name it was given (longitude

 Make sure your schema validates using the JSON Schema Validator.
 Select Schema Draft v7 from the "Select schema" dropdown menu and then paste your schema into the "Input JSON" text area.